 Method #3: Traditional Slow Cooker Directions

-- Heat a frying pan to medium heat
+- Optional: Heat a frying pan to medium heat

 - Add the ribs and Zevia to the slow cooker pot.
 Cover and cook on High for 3-4 hours (or on Low for 6-8 hours).